sindrel/openshift-devcup/README.md

 - Configures automatic start on boot

 ## Troubleshooting
+### Web console redirects to 127.0.0.1
 If you try to access the web console on https://name.ipaddress.nip.io:8443/ but you're redirected to 127.0.0.1 (localhost), it's due to a bug in OpenShift.
 If you use the full path https://name.ipaddress.nip.io:8443/console it should work without issues.

+### Docker registry issues
+There seems to be some issues with proxying of the Docker registry.
+If you're unable to reach it from the external route, try using the internal route (172.30.1.1:5000).
+If you know how to solve this, let me know.